femiadeyemi/dcache-view/CONTRIBUTING.md

 When submitting pull requests, please make sure your commit message contains enough contextual information.
 Please provide the following:

- 1. **Short summary of the changes**.
-This should be fewer than 60 characters or less and must be in a single line.
-Start the line with "Fix", "Add", "Change"
+ 1. **Short summary of the changes** - This should be fewer than 60 characters or less and it must be in a single line.
+Start the line with 'Fix', 'Add', 'Change' instead of 'Fixed', 'Added', 'Changed'.
-  instead of "Fixed", "Added", "Changed".
-Note, leave the second line blank.

  2. **Motivation** - Explain the reason for this patch.
 What problem are you trying to solve or what feature are trying to add.
 Basically, this section